lephuocdai/WD-Style-Guide/README.md

 ##Single and double quotes

 In javascript there is not a big difference in using `'` instead of `"` for strings.
-I prefere double quotes because they require no shift key to be pressed.
+I prefer double quotes because they require no shift key to be pressed.

 Beware with PHP though, let's say we have the following:
 ```php